David Ackles - American Gothic

 For a few years (roughly between 2011-2014) I used to go to the weekend Dublin Flea outdoor market at Newmarket Square off Cork Street in Dublin 8.
 There was a great record stall there that had amazing bargains.
 I regularly found gems in their “3 for €10” box and there was always great records in the €5 crates.

-I picked up Moby Grape ‘69 (the third Moby Grape album and the band’s first after the departure of Skip Spence), Cheap Thrills (the second studio album by Big Brother and the Holding Company, the band’s last album with lead singer Janis Joplin), Buffalo Springfield (an incredible 2LP compilation released on Atco in 1973), Crazy Horse (the band’s debut album from 1971) and All Together Now by Argent (the third album from Rod Argent’s post-Zombies band which features the incredible “Hold Your Head Up”) all in the “3 for €10” boxes.
+I picked up Moby Grape ‘69 (the third Moby Grape album and the band’s first after the departure of Skip Spence), Cheap Thrills (the second studio album by Big Brother and the Holding Company, the band’s last album with lead singer Janis Joplin), Buffalo Springfield (a brilliant 2LP compilation released on Atco in 1973), Crazy Horse (the band’s debut album from 1971) and All Together Now by Argent (the third album from Rod Argent’s post-Zombies band which features the incredible “Hold Your Head Up”) all in the “3 for €10” boxes.

 “3 for €10” vinyl finds.
 Photograph by Paul McDermott.